1209 E Cary St, Richmond, VA | Directions 2321937.535556 -77.434303

-Does a pretty face make up for such petite portions at this Bottom bistro?.
+Does a pretty face make up for such petite portions at this Bottom bistro? – The Scene

 Such a pretty place with faux Euro finishes, starched white tablecloths, oversize framed art prints and the inevitable Bottom exposed brick walls.
 Service is personalized and polished, but does all this make up for such petite portions?
 When the economy trims downward, business professionals expect more bang for their bucks.
 Pomegranate leaves them growling for moremuch more.